Gallery Image 1

 Pros:

-The Spin: The texture is significant.
+• The Spin: The raw carbon fiber texture is significant.
 You can see the grit.
-It changes the way the ball moves.

-The Reach: The extra length helps you dig out low balls and cover the middle.
+• The Reach: The elongated shape helps you dig out low balls.

-The Feel: It is a control paddle.
-The ball doesn't fly off the face uncontrollably; it goes where you aim.
+• The Feel: This is a superior control paddle.
+The ball doesn't fly off the face uncontrollably.

 Cons:

-The Power: It is rated 88 for power.
-It is not a sledgehammer.
-You have to provide some of your own swing speed to put the ball away.
+• The Power: It is built for control.
+You have to provide your own swing speed to put the ball away.

-The Adjustment: If you are used to a wide, standard paddle, this narrower shape might cause you to frame a few shots until you get used to it.
+• The Adjustment: If you are used to a wide, cheap Pickleball Set paddle, this narrower shape takes a few games to master.

 The Verdict